-Edison did not want his VIPs walking the three blocks to the after-party through thousands of fans, so he turned that issue into tonight's second product reveal.
+Edison didn't want the VIPs walking three blocks to the afterparty (through thousands of fans), so he turned that issue into tonight's second product reveal.

 These celebrities would ride inside the most advanced vehicle to ever roll over America's horse-crap-covered roads, Edison's "Electro Wonder Coach!"